selvamsriram/coreference-resolution-nlp/README.md

 The performance of the coreference resolver is based on its F score, which is a harmonic mean of Recall and Precision.
 These scores are defined as:

-Recall (R): the number of correct references identied by your system divided by the total number of references in the answer key.
+**Recall (R):** the number of correct references identified by your system divided by the total number of references in the answer key.
-Precision (P): the number of correct references identied by your system divided by the total number of references produced by your system.
+**Precision (P):** the number of correct references identified by your system divided by the total number of references produced by your system.

 ```
 F Score: F(R,P) = (2 x P x R)/(P + R)